 If you like to consult facts and figures before travelling, you might be interested in knowing Dusseldorf was the sixth most popular city in Germany last year.
 The city totted up a total of 1.85 million overnight stays by international visitors.

 Many more guests spent a day in the city before moving on to stay elsewhere.
-Estimates suggest more than four million foreign visitors walked on the streets of Dusseldorf during 2014.
+Estimates suggest more than four million foreign visitors walked the streets of Dusseldorf in 2014.